jerfowler/yada/readme.md

 Goals:

-1. Simple and intuitive to use
+1. Simple and intuitive to use, joins are automatic, SQL is hidden
+2. Object Aggregation for a Modular Model Framework that is Highly Extensible
-2. Data source agnostic (SQL, NoSQL, FQL, XML, JSON)
+3. Data source agnostic (SQL, NoSQL, FQL, YQL, XML, JSON)
-3. Modular and Highly Extensible
 4. Record level and Collection level modifications
-5. Minimal and efficient data retrieval
+5. Minimal and efficient data retrieval and caching
-6. Composite keys
+6. Composite/Polymophic Keys
-7. Domain models
+7. Calculated Fields
+8. Standard One-to-One, Many-to-One, Many-to-Many Relationships
+9. Hierarchical Relationships (Adjacency List, MPTT, Transitive Closure)
+10. Customizable Inputs & Forms
+11. Scaffolding system
-8. More...
+12. More...
 As I think of them...

 Examples: